numbbo/coco/docs/bbob-constr-lin/functions/source/index.rst

 5. Generate the other constraints randomly using a normal distribution while making sure that :math:`p` remais feasible for each one.

-6. Apply to whole constrained function (objective function + constraints) the nonlinear transformations that were removed from the objective function in Step 2.
+6. Apply to the whole constrained function (objective function + constraints) the nonlinear transformations that were removed from the objective function in Step 2.

-7. Choose a random vector :math:`x^*` and move the optimal solution away from the origin by translating the constrained function (objective function + constraints) by :math:`-x^*`.
+7. Choose a random point :math:`x^{\textrm{opt}}` and move the optimal solution away from the origin by translating the constrained function (objective function + constraints) by :math:`-x^{\textrm{opt}}`.

 **Defining the constrained Rastrigin function**